Awaken in Bali

 March 25–April 6, 2017

-Join us for this very special retreat for two Balinese holidays, Nypei and Galungan.
+Join us for this very special retreat for two Balinese holidays, Nyepi and Galungan.
 These important holy days highlight the sacred beauty of Bali’s unique culture.

 Trip at a Glance